Spanish submarine Peral

-Although advanced in many ways, Peral lacked a means of charging batteries while underway, such as an internal combustion engine, thus had a very limited endurance and range.
-In June 1890, Peral's submarine launched a torpedo while submerged.
+The Peral was the most advanced submarine of its time, but it lacked a means of recharging its batteries while underway, as was done in the later diesel-electric submarines, thus severely limiting her range.
+This made her useful only for geographically limited operations, like protecting critical ports from blockades or operating in restricted waterways like straits to deny ship access.
+In June 1890, the Peral submarine successfully launched a torpedo while submerged.
 It was also the first submarine to incorporate a fully reliable underwater navigation system.
-However, conservatives in the Spanish naval hierarchy terminated the project despite two years of successful tests.
+Despite successfully completing two years of tests, conservatives in the Spanish naval hierarchy finally prevailed and terminated the project which included plans to build a larger version.
 Her operational abilities have led some to call her the first U-boat.

 Peral was withdrawn from service in 1890 and is now preserved at the Cartagena Naval Museum.